Argentina national rugby union team: Colours, symbol and name

 In April 2023, the UAR launched its new visual identity that included a change of emblems not only of the body but of the national teams, from senior to 7s and youth representatives.
 The process included the substitution of the characteristic jaguar figure with the puma, used as a namesake for the team since the 1965 tour in Rhodesia and South Africa.
 That same year the UAR released the Pumas' away kit inspired by the uniform of the Mounted Grenadiers Regiment, the Argentine military unit and presidential honor guard established in 1812.
 The away kit was worn at the 2023 Rugby World Cup.

+In July 2026, Argentina played their 2026 Nations Championship match vs England wearing a kit that was an exact replica of the model worn by the Argentina football team during the historic "goal of the century" match in 1986, including details like the silver numbers on back.
+The kit –manufactured by Pumas kit supplier Le Coq Sportif, the same than Argentina in 1986– was a limited edition to commemorate the 40th. anniversary of the historic football match.